Promising Scholars Summer Program and Credit Recovery

 What is the difference between Promising Scholars Program and Extended School Year?

-The MNPS Promising Scholars Program is a no cost summer learning experience for all eligible students entering grades K-12 that will be offered at nearly 60 school sites.
+The MNPS Promising Scholars Program is a no cost summer learning experience for all eligible students entering grades K-12 that will be offered at over 40 school sites.
 Each camp will offer a mix of classroom learning, science, technology and art activities; physical activity, and other fun experiences.
 Extended School Year is for students who have an IEP.
 Extended School Year services are provided to students for whom extended schools breaks are determined to be detrimental to a student’s progress.
 ESY is to maintain skills so student will not be spending additional weeks during the school year to return to their former level and all decisions regarding ESY are made by the IEP Team.

 If a student attends Promising Scholars Program and IEP team determines they are eligible for ESY can they attend both?